 It is the honey collection from the Himalayan forest by yellow and brown honey bees.
 It is quite nourishing to take regularly and good for diabetes and indigestion.

 This type of honey in Ayurveda is effective for eye diseases, cough and anaemia.

-Small brown honey bees which lives in anthills make such type of honey.
-It is effective in treating throat to improve voice modulation and treating leprosy.
+Small brown honey bees which live in anthills make such a type of honey.
+It is effective in treating the throat to improve voice modulation and treat leprosy.

 This type of honey in Ayurveda is beneficial for the digestive system, enhances digestion, reduces vomiting bouts and good treatment for cough and diabetes.

-In ancient China, the first time when honey became popular for medicinal purpose was during the Xin dynasty of Shen Nang around 2000 B.C.E.
+In ancient China, the first time when honey became popular for medicinal purposes was during the Xin dynasty of Shen Nang around 2000 B.C.E.